-Course Descri ption: Dental M aterials for Dent tal Students I
+Course Description: Dental Materials for Dental Students I

-This course introduces dental materials science to students with little or no dental background.
-It provides the students with knowledge on basic properties of dental materials so that students can have a foundation to chemical and physical properties and the reactions of dental materials.
+This course introduces the science of dental materials to students with little or no dental background.
+It provides the foundation to chemical and physical properties and the reactions of dental materials.

-Course Code: OHSC1007A Course Description: Dental Materials for Dental Students I NQF Credits: 12 NQF Level: 5 This course introduces the science of dental materials to stu the foundation to chemical and physical properties and the Idents with little or no dental background.
-It provides e reactions of dental materials.
-Course Code: OHSC1002A Course Description: Fundamentals of Clinical Oral Health NQF Credits: 36 NQF Level: 5 This course introduces students to oral hygiene as a profession and instils basic skills in dental assisting.
+Course Description: Fundamentals of Clinical Oral Health

+This course introduces students to oral hygiene as a profession and instils basic skills in dental assisting.
 It provides knowledge and practical opportunities to demonstrate good infection control measures in a variety of dental settings.
 The student is grounded in performing basic instrumentation and demonstrates the appropriate theoretical understanding and skills of patient assessment in a preclinical setting.

-Course Code: OHSC1003A Course Description: Behavioural and Social Sciences for D Intal Auviliaries
+Course Description: Behavioural and Social Sciences for Dental Auxiliaries